HorstBaerbel/res2h/README.md

 make
 </pre>

-G++ 4.7 (for C++11), boost-filesystem and boost-system are needed to compile "res2h" and "res2hdump", but not the "res2hinterface".
+G++ 4.7 (for C++11), boost-filesystem and boost-system (> v1.49) are needed to compile "res2h" and "res2hdump" (but not the "res2hinterface").
 For installing G++ 4.7 see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html).
 Install the boost packages with:
 ```
 sudo apt-get install libboost-filesystem-dev
 sudo apt-get install libboost-system-dev
-sudo apt-get install libboost-filesystem<VERSION>
-sudo apt-get install libboost-filesystem<VERSION>
 ```
 or
 ```
-sudo apt-get install libboost-dev
+sudo apt-get install libboost-all-dev
 ```
-for to get all of boost.
+to get all of boost.

 Usage - res2h
 ========